 Many years ago I was away from home and found my self in a difficult financial situation.
 To make the stress worse, I found a large lump in my breast.

 Within a couple of days my spirits rose and I was able to take the next step which led me to making an appointment with the specialist/surgeon.
 Each day I continued to go through a spiritual ritual and opened up the gift of I AM declarations to keep my self-talk and my spirits up.
-It was also a reminder that I wasn’t alone, and that I was being taken care of, in all ways.
-I had faith that the lump would be gone by the time my appointment day arrived.
-Each morning I checked and I was surprised to find the lump still there and not even changed.
+I had faith the lump would be gone by the time my appointment day arrived.
+Each morning, I checked and I was surprised to find the lump still there and not even changed.

 The lump was still there on my way out of the house on the morning of my appointment.
-As I was leaving, I noticed an open newspaper with a message that lit up like a neon sign:
+As I left, I noticed an open newspaper with a message that lit up like a neon sign:

 ‘Faith and Belief are different.
 Faith is active and belief is passive’

 I didn’t get this logically, but I knew that somehow this message had registered in my heart.

 Off I went to the specialist still scratching my head.
 Less than an hour later the doctor couldn’t find any sign of a lump.
 At first I thought he must be mad, how could he miss it?
 He was right.
 When I checked it myself, there was nothing to be felt or found.
 Following the doctor’s suggestion, I made another appointment for an ultra sound.
 I wasn’t sure if I really needed it, but some how I knew the answer would come.